aubreyrjones/lemon-py/README.md

-These issues can be alleviated by re-using the proven Lemon grammar with a custom (buffering) lexer, grammar actions, and/or tree type when moving from typical usage to large-scale usage.
+These issues can be alleviated by re-using the proven Lemon grammar with a custom (buffering) lexer, grammar actions, and/or tree type when moving from typical usage to large-input usage.
 The biggest gains come from rewriting with a high-level AST, built directly in the grammar actions, which can collapse many intermediate parse nodes into fewer syntax nodes.

-Finally, in the memory hog department, I use recursive functions all over the place.
+Finally, in the memory hog department, both Lemon and I use recursive functions all over the place.
 If you have really recursive grammars or extremely long lexer literals, you might run into the stack limit on your machine.
 I've been programming for 25+ years now have have _only_ run out of stack when there's been an error causing infinite recursion.

 lemon-py is also probably unsuitable for parsing binary or unicode streams.
 The underlying Lemon parsers are fully capable of working